Joban-Bhangu77/K8s-Playground/Day02/README.md

-# 🐳 Day 02 — Deploy Nginx Web Server Using Docker (PowerShell),his project is part of my “40 Days of Kubernetes” learning series.
-A hands-on journey from Docker fundamentals to advanced Kubernetes deployments.
+# 🐳 Day 02 — Deploy Nginx Web Server Using Docker (PowerShell), this project is part of my “40 Days of Kubernetes” learning series.

 ---